 Deleasa Randall-Griffiths is a founding member of the Ashland Chautauqua Committee.
 She wrote and directed three local history performances for Ashland Chautauqua and in 2015 was a featured scholar/performer as suffragist Carrie Chapman Catt.
-An Associate Professor in the Department of Communication Studies and Director of the Online Communication Studies Program at Ashland University, she earned a Ph.D. in Speech Communication from Southern Illinois University at Carbondale.
+A Professor in the Department of Communication Studies and Director of the Online Communication Studies Program at Ashland University, she earned a Ph.D. in Speech Communication from Southern Illinois University at Carbondale.
 In 2012 the Ohio Communication Association honored Deleasa with an Innovative Teacher Award.
-She has a supportive husband Tom, and and delightful daughter Faith.
+She has a supportive husband Tom and a delightful daughter Faith.

 Dorothy Stratton retired as a Professor of Social Work after teaching at Ashland University for 28 years.
 She earned her Master of Social Work at the University of Arkansas at Little Rock.
-She was part of the local group that established the Ashland Center for Nonviolence and was a founder of Ashland County Oral Health Services, which operates the 9th Street Dental Center, a safety-net clinic, in Ashland.
-She has been a long-time supporter of Ashland Chautauqua.
-Her daughter's family has traveled from Washington, DC for several summers to attend all the Chautauqua events.
+She was part of the local group that established the Ashland Center for Nonviolence and was a founder of Ashland County Oral Health Services, which operated the 9th Street Dental Center, a safety-net clinic in Ashland until its merger with Third Street Family Health Services in 2020.
+She and her husband John were early and continuous supporters of Ashland Chautauqua.
+Her daughter's family has traveled from Washington, DC for several summers to attend all the Chautauqua events and to serve as volunteers at the events.

 Judy Webster served on the Ashland Chautauqua Committee for nearly 20 years.
 She is the coordinator for the City of Ashland's Guy C. Myers Memorial Band Shell and continues to coordinate Ashland Chautauqua’s Opening Acts each year.
-Additionally, she is current Chair of the Loudonville Theatre & Arts Committee.
+She is a founding member and past Chair of Loudonville Theatre & Arts Committee and continues as a Committee member.
 She is the past President of the Mohican-Loudonville Convention and Visitors Bureau and was the Recreation Director for the Village of Loudonville from 1998 to 2010.
-Judy and her husband David have resided in the Loudonville area since 1972, and they have two children and four grandchildren.
+Judy and her husband David have resided in the Loudonville area since 1972; they have two children and four grandchildren.